Towards Measuring the Traceability of Cryptocurrencies: Introduction

-Nonetheless, the quantification of cryptocurrency (non-)fungibility is not satisfactorily addressed.
-To the best of our knowledge, there is currently no formal quantitative framework to argue about the fungibility of cryptocurrencies, e.g., Bitcoin~\cite{nakamoto2008bitcoin}, Ethereum~\cite{wood2014ethereum}, or Zcash~\cite{sasson2014zerocash}.
-In this work, we provide a method to quantify the fungibility of cryptocurrencies.
-Hence, our quantitative framework for fungibility allows a simple comparison of cryptocurrencies and privacy-enhancing technologies concerning their achieved fungibility benefits.
-We also show how one could extend our fungibility framework to quantify the anonymity guarantees of cryptocurrency transaction graphs.
+We believe that currently, the quantification of cryptocurrency traceability is lacking.
+To the best of our knowledge, there is no prior satisfactory formal quantitative framework to argue about the traceability of cryptocurrencies, e.g., Bitcoin~\cite{nakamoto2008bitcoin}, Ethereum~\cite{wood2014ethereum}, or Zcash~\cite{sasson2014zerocash}.
+Our main goal is to define a metric which is general enough to encompass most transaction graphs arising from real-world use cases, see~\Cref{sec:applications}.
+Moreover, it should be efficiently computable on real-world blockchain data.
+Therefore, this work provides a method to quantify cryptocurrencies' objective traceability and evaluate it on several cryptocurrency transaction graphs.
+Our quantitative framework for traceability allows a clear comparison of cryptocurrencies and privacy-enhancing technologies concerning their achieved untraceability benefits.
+We also show how one could extend our traceability framework to quantify the anonymity guarantees of cryptocurrency transaction graphs to calculate subjective measures, i.e., contingent on ``adversarial'' knowledge of traceability.

+In many applications, we would like an anonymity score or degree of anonymity~\cite{diaz2002towards,serjantov2002towards}.
+But this is impossible on a pseudonymous blockchain, e.g., Bitcoin or Ethereum, since these blockchains do not provide strong identities.
+Hence, defining a useful anonymity score is futile in our context.
+On the other hand, anonymity and traceability are closely related.
+Traceability is a good proxy for assessing the anonymity of \emph{coins} or \emph{outputs}.
+Further evidence for this lies in the fact that most privacy-enhancing technologies explicitly focus on making it harder to trace the source of funds on transaction graphs.

+Despite this relation, we want to emphasize that traceability is not a privacy or anonymity metric.
+In a typical (information-theoretic) anonymity metric~\cite{diaz2002towards,serjantov2002towards}, the adversary observes a communication system and outputs a probability distribution of the possible targets in an anonymity set.
+The entropy of this distribution captures the adversary's uncertainty about the target.
+Therefore, the anonymity of a communication system depends on adversarial capabilities and background knowledge.
+In contrast, we wish to provide an absolute traceability metric that does not depend on external components but solely on the public ledger containing all transactions.
+Informally, an untraceability metric should measure how ``unique'' unspent coins are in a cryptocurrency.